coconnell022/Cryptocurrencies/README.md

 ## Overview of the Analysis

 The purpose of this project was to prepare an analysis for Accountability Accounting on the current cryptocurrency market so they can offer a new investment portfolio for their customers.
 The objective was to determine which cryptocurrencies are currently trading on the market and group them to create a classification system for this new investment.
-The data set from CryptoCompare was first processed to fit the unsupervised machine learning models and then grouped using a clustering algorithm to visualize the findings with the boarhttp://localhost:8888/edit/Documents/Data%20Boot%20Camp/Module%2018/Cryptocurrencies/README.md#d.
+The data set from CryptoCompare was first processed to fit the unsupervised machine learning models and then grouped using a clustering algorithm to visualize the findings.

     Resources
         - Data Sources: crypto_data.csv